department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/exposure-to-hazardous-materials/agent-orange.md

       <dt>On U.S. Navy and Coast Guard Ships in Vietnam</dt>
       <dd>Between January 9, 1962, and May 7, 1975</dd>
       <dd>
-        <a href="/disability-benefits/conditions/exposure-to-hazardous-materials/agent-orange/navy-coast-guard/">Learn more <span class="sr-only">about U.S. Navy and Coast Guard ships in Vietnam and Agent Orange</span></a>
+        <a class="usa-button-primary" href="/disability-benefits/conditions/exposure-to-hazardous-materials/agent-orange/navy-coast-guard/">Learn more <span class="sr-only">about U.S. Navy and Coast Guard ships in Vietnam and Agent Orange</span></a>
       </dd>
     </dl>
   </li>